 We intend to operate this Project for decades to come and want to make sure that we make a positive difference to the local community.

-We continue to ensure that we keep the local community updated on the development of the Project and respond quickly to questions and concerns.
+Part of that commitment involves keeping the local community updated on the development of the Project and responding quickly to questions and concerns.
 We do this in several ways:

-The Liaison Group Forum met three times in 2017.
-It was established to facilitate liaison between local stakeholders about construction, providing updates about progress and to enable any concerns to be raised and resolved.
+The Liaison Group Forum was established to facilitate liaison between local stakeholders about construction, providing updates about progress and to enable any concerns to be raised and resolved.

-In 2017 we held four public dropin events to update local residents on upcoming construction activities, gave presentations to a number of local interest groups, distributed a newsletter to over 10,000 households in the Whitby area, and maintained the Project’s 24-hour community helpline.
+We hold regular public drop-in events to update local residents on upcoming construction activities, give presentations to local interest groups, distribute newsletters, and maintain a 24-hour community helpline.
 We also produce regular social media updates and provide the latest Project information on the company’s website.